moorara/interview/cheatsheets/2-sorting.md

 }
 ```

-  * Merge sort is **optimal w.r.t. number of compares**, but not optimal w.r.t. space usage.
+  - Merge sort is **optimal w.r.t. number of compares**, but not optimal w.r.t. space usage.
-  * Merge sort has too much overhead for tiny arrays (cut-off to insertion sort = 7).
+  - Merge sort has too much overhead for tiny arrays (cut-off to insertion sort = 7).
-  * We can eliminate the copy to the auxiliary array and save more time by switching the role of the input and auxiliary array in each recursive call.
+  - We can eliminate the copy to the auxiliary array and save more time by switching the role of the input and auxiliary array in each recursive call.

-### Quick Sort:
+### Quick Sort

 **Partitioning**: the array for some `j` such that:
-  * entry `a[j]` is in place
+  - entry `a[j]` is in place
-  * no larger entry to the left of `j`
+  - no larger entry to the left of `j`
-  * no smaller entry to the right of `j`
+  - no smaller entry to the right of `j`

 ```java
 private static int partition(Comparable[] a, int lo, int hi) {